stephank/arashi-js/HACKING.md

 # Hacking the ArashiJS code

+Well, hello there!
+It's so nice to have you visit here.
+Please, do continue reading.

 ## Directory structure

 * `src` contains all the JavaScript source code.
 * `snd` contains the WAV PCM conversions of the original sounds.
-* `img` contains the SVG and PNG conversions of the original images.
+* `img` contains the SVG and PNG conversions of the original images. (unused)
 * `util` contains some utilities used in conversion and by the `Makefile`.
 * `dist` contains distributables created by `make`.